 Once Walwyn was suspended from the company, he decided to volunteer himself to the police and admitted that his gambling habit had become a problem.
 The fact that he had admitted his guilt led to a reduced sentence, from three years to two.

 Walwyn is now seeing a counsellor in a bid to tackle his gambling addiction but will spend time in prison for his crimes.
 Unfortunately, this is a common story among people all over the UK.
 Online gambling has made it easier to gamble from the comfort of home, and adverts on the TV offering free bets when a certain amount is deposited are luring people in as well.

 With so many in debt at the moment, reading stories about how others have won thousands of pounds on these sites can be very enticing.
 Many people will think ‘Maybe I should give it a go too’.
 Some can bet responsibly but others will become addicted and end up in a similar situation to Joshua Walwyn.

 Thankfully, there is help available for those who have developed addictions to gambling.
 If you are struggling with a gambling problem then Addiction Helper can provide you with advice and support as well as detailed information on the treatment options available to you.
-Call us today for free, independent advice.
+Call us today for free, confidential advice.